Rules for Computation of Integers.pdf

 Fraction Decimal Computation Notes.pdf

-To start the year we hope to have assignments each week from Study Island.
-These are to be linked to our new MAP (NWEA) testing, Our goal is that every math student will exceed on the Common Core test (PARCC) which will test the CCSS math standards only..
-Once Study Island is up and running it is a "project" most weeks and will be a recorded grade.
+To start the year we will have assignments each week from Khan Academy.
+These are to be linked to our new MAP (NWEA) testing, Our goal is that every math student will exceed on the Common Core test (IAR - formerly PARCC) which will test the CCSS math standards only..

 We will also be using graphing calculators when the topic calls for their use.
 These are very expensive and will only be used for in-class exploration.
 There is no need to purchase a graphing calculator for individual use as we have a classroom set.
 There is also a website link on the links page that can access graphing calculators if desired.

 Grades will be earned on a percentage basis.
-The district grading scale is used: 80% tests/assessments; 20% homework
+The district grading scale is used: 80% evidence; 20% homework

 All homework should be done in a separate math spiral unless otherwise stated.